MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 - **Azure Active Directory (Azure AD)**: Ensure that your organization uses Azure AD for identity management.
 Windows Autopilot relies on Azure AD for device management and authentication.
 - **Microsoft Endpoint Manager (Intune)**: Integration with Intune or another Mobile Device Management (MDM) service is crucial for configuring and managing devices post-deployment.
 - **Device compatibility**: Verify that your Surface Hub 3 devices are compatible with Windows Autopilot.
 They should run a supported version of Windows that meets Autopilot's requirements.
+By default, Surface Hub 3, migrated Hub 2S devices, and Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md)are eligible for Autopilot.

 ## Step 2: Gather device information